1941 Auckland Rugby League season: Representative fixtures

 In August the West Coast board requested Auckland send a touring side there to play a match and possibly others in the South Island.
 However Auckland declined as “owing to war conditions and the fact of many prominent players being unable to obtain leave”.
 Chairman Campbell said “tentative arrangements had already been made, but it was found that at least six players hold important positions in various war industries, and unless the best combination was available, the trip was not advisable”.

 Auckland Māori v South Auckland (Waikato)

 The first representative match of the season was played on the Kings Birthday holiday.
 A curtain raiser was played between the Papakura Camp army side against Ellerslie's senior B team.
+The Māori side did not have a regular halfback in their side so instead used Tommy Chase in the position.
+He had played there once or twice before in his long rugby union and rugby league career and had played every single position in the backline over that time.